Epinova/epinova-dxp-deployment/Scripts/DownloadDxpBlobs.md

     -downloadFolder "C:\downloads"
 ```
 ### Download 100 Blobs from Preproduction
-This example will download 100 blob files from the integration environment and put them in the c:\downloads folder.
+This example will download 100 blob files from the preproduction environment and put them in the c:\downloads folder.
 ```powershell
 .\DownloadDxpBlobs.ps1
     -clientKey "mRgLgE3uCx7RVHc5gzFu1gWtssxcYraL0CvLCMJblkbxweO9"